TejoBurgboy/IOT-Techo/Manuel_IOT_Tejo.md

       Serial.println("Hello it's not 14");
 }
 ~~~
 If it is 14 you will get a message in your serial monitor along the lines Hallo it it is 14.
-If that is not the cade you will get the message hello it is; g not 14.
+If that is not the cade you will get the message hello it is not 14.